Generic stabilizers in actions of simple algebraic groups: Tensor products

 Thus if either $\dim V_1 > M$ or $\dim V_2 > M$ then the triple $(G, \lambda, p)$ satisfies both $\ssddagcon$ and $\uddagcon$.
 We therefore need only consider large triples $(G, \lambda, p)$ with both $\dim V_1 \leq M$ and $\dim V_2 \leq M$.

-Up to graph automorphisms, the irreducible modules $L(\lambda')$ with $p$-restricted $\lambda'$ which are of dimension at most $M$ are listed in Table~\ref{table: small modules}.
+Reference to \cite{Lubpaper} shows that, up to graph automorphisms, the irreducible modules $L(\lambda')$ with $p$-restricted $\lambda'$ which are of dimension at most $M$ are those listed in Table~\ref{table: small modules}.
 In particular we see that no non-trivial tensor product has dimension at most $M$.
 Thus we need only consider triples $(G, \lambda, p)$ with